gpuweb/gpuweb/design/ErrorHandling.md

 If an error is not captured by an error scope, it is passed out to the enclosing error scope.

-If there are no error scopes on the stack, `popErrorScope()` rejects.
+If there are no error scopes on the stack, `popErrorScope()` throws OperationError.

 If the device is lost, `popErrorScope()` always rejects.